Washington Contractor License Bond

 Frequently Asked Questions About Washington Contractor Bonds

 Understanding the bonding and insurance requirements for contractors in Washington can be challenging.
 Below are common questions to help clarify the process and support compliance with state regulations.
-CCIS also helps contractors secure Washington State contractor insurance, including general liability and workers' compensation coverage tailored to meet L&I requirements.
+CCIS also helps contractors secure Washington State contractor insurance, including General Liability insurance tailored to meet L&I requirements.

-A general contractor bond in Washington is required by the Washington State Department of Labor & Industries to ensure contractors follow state laws and licensing rules.
-On the other hand, contract bonds—such as performance or payment bonds—are specific to individual projects and protect project owners by guaranteeing the contractor will meet their contractual obligations.
+A general Contractor Bond in Washington is required by the Washington State Department of Labor & Industries to ensure that contractors comply with state laws and licensing rules.
+On the other hand, Contract Bonds, such as Performance or Payment Bonds, are specific to individual projects and protect project owners by guaranteeing the contractor will meet their contractual obligations.

 Do out-of-state contractors need to post a bond in Washington?